Punktum-dk/dsu-service-specification/README.md

 - [RFC:4509: Use of SHA-256 in DNSSEC Delegation Signer (DS) Resource Records (RRs)][RFC4509]
 - [RFC:5702: Use of SHA-2 Algorithms with RSA in DNSKEY and RRSIG Resource Records for DNSSEC][RFC5702]
 - [RFC:6605: Elliptic Curve Digital Signature Algorithm (DSA) for DNSSEC][RFC6605]
-- [DK Hostmaster Name Service Specification][DKHMDNSSPEC]
+- [Punktum dk Name Service Specification][DKHMDNSSPEC]

 <a id="resources"></a>
 ## Resources

-Resources for DK Hostmaster DSU support are listed below.
+Resources for Punktum dk DSU support are listed below.

-<a id="mailing-list"></a>
-### Mailing list

-DK Hostmaster operates a mailing list for discussion and inquiries  about the DK Hostmaster DSU service and DNSSEC in general.
-To subscribe to this list, write to the address below and follow the instructions.
-Please note that the list is for technical discussion only, any issues beyond the technical scope will not be responded to, please send these to the contact issue reporting address below and they will be passed on to the appropriate entities within DK Hostmaster A/S.

-- `tech-discuss+subscribe@liste.dk-hostmaster.dk`

 <a id="issue-reporting"></a>
 ### Issue Reporting

 For issue reporting related to this specification, the DSU implementation or sandbox or production environments, please contact us.
-You are of course welcome to post these to the mailing list mentioned above, otherwise use the regular support channels.

-<a id="demo-client"></a>
-### Demo Client

-A [demo client](https://github.com/DK-Hostmaster/dsu-demo-client-mojolicious) is available as open source under a MIT license.

 <a id="appendices"></a>
 ## Appendices